What is the difference between perils vs. hazards?

-Simply put, a peril is the cause of the loss and a hazard increases the likelihood of a peril happening.
-Perils and hazards are mistakenly interchanged when discussing home insurance.
-They aren't synonyms.
-Lenders have popularized the term "hazard insurance," which creates confusion as to the definition of a hazard.
+A peril is the cause of the loss, and a hazard increases the likelihood of a peril happening.
+People often mistakenly interchange perils and hazards when discussing property insurance, but they aren't synonyms.

 What are examples of perils?

 Perils can range from weather events to other events like theft or vandalism.
 Exactly which perils your homeowners insurance policy will cover may vary by home insurance policy type.

 Here are a few examples of common perils: